Flickdm/tianocore-wiki.github.io/Fmp-Capsule-Dependency-Introduction.md

 }
 ```

-### How to generate capsule with dependency feature:
+### How to generate capsule with dependency feature

 #### 1. Encode

 Capsule generate tool supports to encode capsule dependencies through `'-j'`
 command with a JSON file, for example, to type following command in command prompt:
 `GenerateCapsule.py -e -j Example.json -o Example.cap`